firstdraft/appdev-lessons/lessons/our-own-classes.md

 Open the GitPod project for this chapter and start with the exercises.
 [See prior steps][Start the GitPod Project for Integer] as a reminder.
 Fork the project from GitHub: [https://github.com/bpurinton-appdev/our-own-classes-chapter/tree/bp-additions](https://github.com/bpurinton-appdev/our-own-classes-chapter/tree/bp-additions){target="_blank"}.

 <mark>✏️ **Exercise:**</mark> On GitPod in the "our own classes" project, work through `class_person.rb`.

-### Conclusion

-That's it for our crash course!
-Congratulations, you're ready to begin using Ruby in your web applications to develop the backend code.